 Affordable Care Act FAQ's

-Since the passage of the Affordable Care Act, there have been many questions and concerns from individuals and employers on how this law affects their families and their businesses.
-Below are some of the common questions that we have been asked:
+Since the passage of the Affordable Care Act, individuals have had many questions and concerns about how this law affects them, their families and their businesses.
+Below are some of the common questions that are asked:

 If you do not have affordable coverage through your employer, or if you fall between 138% and 400% of the Federal Poverty Level (depending on size of household), you can qualify for a subsidy.